PeterMarshall29/book1/_sources/jupyternotebooks/for_loops.md

 An empty condition statement evaluates to true.
 Therefore, the code block repeats forever, unless there is a `break` statement.
 ````
-Full information on [for-statements](https://en.cppreference.com/w/cpp/language/for.html) ca be found in the C++ reference.
+Full information on [for-statements](https://en.cppreference.com/w/cpp/language/for.html) can be found in the C++ reference.
 ``````{syntax-end}
 ``````